Homer Thompson

-Homer Armstrong Thompson (September 7, 1906 - May 7, 2000) was a Canadian classical archaeologist of the twentieth century, specializing in ancient Greece.
-As a fellow of the American School of Classical Studies at Athens, Thompson was part of the excavations of the Athenian Agora from May 25, 1931 and led them from 1946 until 1970.
+Homer Armstrong Thompson (September 7, 1906 - May 7, 2000) was a Canadian classical archaeologist who worked chiefly in Greece.
+As a fellow of the American School of Classical Studies at Athens he joined the excavations in the Athenian Agora at their inception in May 1931 and was their director from 1946 until 1967.
 He was married to a fellow archaeologist, Dorothy Burr Thompson.

 Early life and education

 Thompson was born in Devlin, Ontario, Canada, as the second child of William and Gertrude Thompson.
 The younger years of his life were split between Lauderdale Farm in Rosedale and Chilliwack, British Columbia.
 Since Chilliwack Senior Secondary School was not easily accessible from the farm, he and his sister, Jean, boarded with Grace Baldwin and her family on Williams Street in Chilliwack.
 At school, he was influenced by his principal Harry Fraser, who taught and encouraged Thompson in his pursuit of Latin.
-Homer's father, who had also studied the classics before becoming a farmer, encouraged his son as well.
+Homer's father, who had also studied Classics before becoming a farmer, encouraged his son as well.

 At the young age of 15, Thompson graduated from Chiliwack High School.
-He enrolled to study the classics at the University of British Columbia, as well as becoming a member of the track team, the business manager for Student Publications, and the president of the Classics Club.
+He enrolled to study Classics at the University of British Columbia, as well as becoming a member of the track team, the business manager for Student Publications, and the president of the Classics Club.
 Thompson focused on Latin and earned his B.A. with honours in only three years.
 He stayed to continue his studies and in 1927 received his M.A. with first-class honours.
-At this time he was only 19 years old and became the youngest classics professor in Canada.
+At this time he was only 19 years old and became the youngest Classics professor in Canada.
 Thompson chose archaeology for his doctoral studies, and was awarded his Ph.D. by the University of Michigan after only two years' study.